Vinz1911/Pymixel/README.md

-# Dynamixel_XL430
+# Dynamixel

+## Info:
-This is a simple and more handsome class to handle Dynamixel XL430 Servo control, based on DynamixelSDK
+This is a simple library to communicate with dynamixel x based servo's.
+Based on the dynamixel sdk.